Maleila/Exquisite/README.md

 1. Local version: Designed for in-person gameplay, where players can join the game and play face-to-face.
 2. Remote version: Allows players to play online, either by creating their own room or joining an existing one.

+## Known Bugs

+1. Firefox: player sentences that stretch a few words onto a new line may not be read when the user hits enter.
+This is related to how Firefox specifically reads the contenteditable.
+2. Safari: the cursor initally does not appear on the screen even though the user can type (and cannot click out of the contenteditable)